posthtml/posthtml-components/readme.md

 ## Credits

 Thanks to all PostHTML contributors and especially to `posthtml-extend` and `posthtml-modules` contributors, as part of code are ~~stolen~~ inspired from these plugins.
-Huge thanks also to Laravel Blade template engine!
+Huge thanks also to Laravel Blade template engine.